-As you might have guessed in reading this, there is a major flaw in the approach above.
+But as you might have guessed in reading this, there is a major flaw in the approach above.
 It’s time-consuming!
 What’s more, going through the process manually never reveals the complete insight into what searchers want to know.
 Evaluating the search landscape one term at a time will do that!

-Luckily, my method below solves those problems.
+Luckily, my method below solves those challenges!

 Method #2: Using a Dedicated Keyword Research Tool

 seoClarity offers a whole range of ways to research new keywords and topics.
 One capability in particular – Topic Explorer – allows clients to discover long-tail search phrases quickly and do so at a scale that enterprise companies could have only dreamt of in the past.

 First of all, Topic Explorer gives you access to the world’s largest competitive data set in the mobile-first world.
 You can use it to search, filter and analyze keyword and topic data in real-time and at an unmatched scale.

 I won’t belabor the details here (you can learn more about it on the Research Grid page), but allow me to demonstrate how to use it to find those valuable long-tail keywords.